 May the Creator guide us all to the Truth!

-*Once you click the donate button you will be redirected to a page where you can enter the amount you would like to contribute to the project.
+*once you click you will be taken to a secure page to enter the amount you would like to pledge for the cause*

 Shaykhul-Islaam Muhammad ibn ‘Abdul-Wahhaab, may Allaah have mercy upon him, said: